Bahaabrougui/pfore-cloud-utilities/docs/overview.rst

 abstract some of the frequently used method when developing locally while interacting with cloud environments, this include Databricks_ and Azure_.

-Most of the method requires authentification, refer to the :doc:`./authentification.rst` section for details on how to set it up.
+Most of the method requires authentication, refer to the :doc:`authentication` section for details on how to set it up.

-Assuming that you'll also want to use the package functions while running spark code remotely on databricks, refer to the :doc:`./setting_databricks_connect.rst` page to see how to set up databricks-connect_.
+Assuming that you'll also want to use the package functions while running spark code remotely on databricks, refer to the :doc:`setting_databricks_connect` page to see how to set up databricks-connect_.

 .. _Databricks: https://www.databricks.com